Functional Disconnection Syndrome:

-Over the past year, I have had the honor of taking part in the most premier post-graduate program, focused on Childhood Developmental Disorders.
+I have had the honor of taking part in the most premier post-graduate program, focused on Childhood Developmental Disorders.
 The instructor of this program was none other than the author of this best seller, Dr Robert Melillo.
 Dr. Melillo is the leading expert in Childhood Development Disorders.

 What is a Functional Disconnection Syndrome?

 In order to understand what a “Functional Disconnection Syndrome” is we need to understand what a “Syndrome” is.
 A Syndrome is a group of signs and symptoms that occur together and characterize a particular abnormality or condition.
 With that being understood than we can say Functional Disconnection Syndrome is just a set of symptoms that occur when there is a Functional Disconnection in the Brain/Nervous System.
 Makes sense right?